SparkPost/bouncy-sink/CONFIGURING.md

 - FBL and OOB mail replies are sent directly back using SMTP (not using PMTA's queuing).
 That allows the SMTP response code errors to be logged, at the expense of the thread blocking.
 In practice this is not a problem with low percentages of FBL and OOBs
 - `getBounceProbabilities` and `checkSetCondProb` set up the conditional probabilites for the `processMail` decision tree.
 - `consumeFiles` chews file(s) over a single run, handling file reading and logging duties.

-The script can happily have many processes active (see Behaviour under load).
+Each file is processed by launching
+`processMail` in separate threads to maximise throughput.
+- Because threads cannot directly return values back, each thread writes result strings to a `queue`.
+The master thread gets these and emits lines to the logfile.

 Performance on a Medium instance was essentially linear with up to 12 threads, and therefore can handle hundreds of inbound messages per second.